Subhankar Banerjee (musician)

 Subhankar Banerjee (20 August 1966 - 25 August 2021) was an Indian musician and tabla player of the Farukhabad tradition.

 Biography

 He studied initially with Manik Das of the Benares tradition before learning with Swapan Siva of the Farukhabad tradition, which he is more associated with.

-He regularly supported Amjad Ali Khan, Rashid Khan, Birju Maharaj, Hariprasad Chaurasia, and Shivkumar Sharma on stage.
+He regularly supported Ravi Shankar, Hariprasad Chaurasia, M. Balamuralikrishna, Amjad Ali Khan, Rashid Khan, Birju Maharaj, and Shivkumar Sharma on stage.
 He was also a tabla soloist.

 Banerjee contracted COVID-19 in June 2021.
 He died a few months later in August, five days after his 55th birthday.